top of page

 The entourage effect is a phenomenon observed in cannabis where the combined presence of various cannabinoids, terpenes, and other compounds enhances or modifies the overall therapeutic and physiological effects of the plant.

-While both phytocannabinoids (found in cannabis) and endocannabinoids (naturally produced in the body) interact with the endocannabinoid system (ECS), there are several factors that contribute to the unique nature of the entourage effect with phytocannabinoids.
+While both phytocannabinoids and endocannabinoids interact with the ECS, there are several factors that contribute to the unique nature of the entourage effect with phytocannabinoids.

 In contrast, endocannabinoids are naturally produced by the body in response to physiological needs and interact primarily with the body's own cannabinoid receptors.